kkarpieszuk/wc-price-history/readme.txt

 == Changelog ==

 = 1.4 =
+* Handled variable products
+* Settings screen: count minimal price is not hidden now and label is adjusted to explain it applies only for products being on sale
-* Handled missing WooCommerce plugin
+* Handled case when WooCommerce plugin is not active
 * Optimized minimal price calculation class

 = 1.3 =